 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.

 Keep in Mind...

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Laws & culture
+Laws and culture

+Penalties for possession, use or trafficking of illegal drugs are severe.
 Drunk drivers are subject to a short prison sentence and a fine.